 We traveled all over the place but never in Utah.
 (Unless there was water for the boat.)
 She wanted me to learn about all of the other places that were not Utah.
 Mom wanted me to see a diverse world and that all people are the same.

 Mom taught me a lot of things because she had a lot of talents like needlepoint, cross stitching, a love a reading, being creative, how to make sure my clothes matched, but there was one thing she didn’t teach me and that was how to cook.
 Mom you were the worst cook ever.
 I remember the time you decided to make an angel food cake and it caught on fire in the oven so dad called it a devil food cake with brimstone.
 You had also made a mess in his clean oven.
 One time I told you that you can cook if you can read.
 You said, “I can read so it should be easy.”
 A couple of days later you called and said, “this cake doesn’t look right and I have been reading the directions.”
 I walked down to your house and sure enough you had been reading the direction.
 You had a boxed frosting mix in the bowl and you were reading the directions from the cake mix box.
 So, the cake mix was still in the box and the frosting mix with eggs and oil in it looked like vomit!
 You never cooked again.

-He leaves behind his wife Bonnie, daughter Margaret and son-in-law Neil Jensen.
+Bonnie leaves behind her daughter Margaret, son in law Neil Jensen.
 Three grandsons and 4 great grandchildren.
 Bart and his daughter Olivia, Adam and his wife Jennae and their 3 son’s Stockton, Xander, and Camden, and Clarke Jensen.

-Neil and I and our family would like to thank the Adagio Hospice that came into our home to care for dad the last several months.
-Thank You Jon.
-Rosemary, and Lisa.
-As a family we will miss you.
+Neil and I and our family would like to thank Adagio Hospice for going to the care facility to take care of her for the last 3 days of her life.
+Thank You Jon, Rosemary and Lisa.